Would you like to awaken to the living process of your body in relationship with all life?

 Integrative Embodiment is a fusion of embodied yoga with the somatic arts.
 It integrates soulful somatic enquiries with embodied resourcing tools through Emergent Movement, Embodied Relaxation, Voice and Relational Field Work.

 Body as Resource: In response to our current culture I am motivated to share simple and effective tools that allow you to inhabit your body with a greater sense of presence, resource and self agency.
 I see resourcing as the groundwork that allows this work to unfold safely.

-Body as Guide: Somatic work awakens awareness of, and gives expression to, body systems that may ordinarily be below the threshold of everyday consciousness.
+Body as Guide: Somatic work awakens awareness of, and gives expression to, body systems that can be below the threshold of everyday consciousness.
 Contacting these systems and remaining attentive to the process of emergence can inform and guide you as you navigate your unique path.

-This process is allowing the wisdom of the soul to speak through your body.
+In these processes the wisdom of the soul in given voice through your body.

 Body and Earth: We work to validate the living wisdom of the body and its place as and part of the animate earth.

 Embodying our relational interconnection with others, the space we inhabit and the world forms an important part of this work.